WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

 '~~[/keywords]~~
 '
 '~~[usage]~~
-'Install updates silently, email you a logfile, then restart the computer -&gt; 'updatehf.vbs action:install mode:silent email:you@yourdomain.com restart:1 '
+'Install updates silently, email you a logfile, then restart the computer -> 'updatehf.vbs action:install mode:silent email:you@yourdomain.com restart:1
+'
-'Detect missing updates, email you a logfile, then do nothing (no restart) -&gt; 'updatehf.vbs action:detect mode:verbose email:you@yourdomain.com restart:0 '
+'Detect missing updates, email you a logfile, then do nothing (no restart) -> 'updatehf.vbs action:detect mode:verbose email:you@yourdomain.com restart:0
+'
-'Prompt user to let them decide whether or not to install updates, email ' you a logfile, prompt user for restart -&gt; 'updatehf.vbs action:prompt mode:verbose email:you@yourdomain.com restart:1 '
+'Prompt user to let them decide whether or not to install updates, email ' you a logfile, prompt user for restart -> 'updatehf.vbs action:prompt mode:verbose email:you@yourdomain.com restart:1 '
-'Install updates silently, email you a logfile, then shutdown the computer ' if a reboot is pending-&gt;
+'Install updates silently, email you a logfile, then shutdown the computer ' if a reboot is pending->
 'updatehf.vbs action:install mode:silent email:you@yourdomain.com restart:2
 '
-'Install updates silently, email you a logfile, then shutdown the computer ' no matter if a reboot is pending or not-&gt; 'updatehf.vbs action:install mode:silent email:you@yourdomain.com restart:2 force:1 '
+'Install updates silently, email you a logfile, then shutdown the computer ' no matter if a reboot is pending or not-> 'updatehf.vbs action:install mode:silent email:you@yourdomain.com restart:2 force:1 '
-'Detect missing updates or pending reboot silently, email you a logfile, then ' restart if there is a pending reboot -&gt; 'updatehf.vbs action:detect mode:silent email:you@yourdomain.com restart:1 '
+'Detect missing updates or pending reboot silently, email you a logfile, then ' restart if there is a pending reboot -> 'updatehf.vbs action:detect mode:silent email:you@yourdomain.com restart:1 '
-'Detect missing updates or pending reboot silently, email you a logfile, then ' restart no matter if there is a pending reboot -&gt; 'updatehf.vbs action:detect mode:silent email:you@yourdomain.com restart:1 force:1 '
+'Detect missing updates or pending reboot silently, email you a logfile, then ' restart no matter if there is a pending reboot -> 'updatehf.vbs action:detect mode:silent email:you@yourdomain.com restart:1 force:1 '
 '~~[/usage]~~